jkulawik/blog/_drafts/discord-alternative.md

 ### Element

-Pretty much the most mature [Matrix](https://matrix.org/) client.
+Element uses an open communication protocol called [Matrix](https://matrix.org/), designed for decentralized communication and is the most mature client app based on it.
-Notable for it's decentralized nature, it is one of the better of the business-oriented apps.
+It is one of the better of the business-oriented apps.

 * Voice chat: yes
 * Screen sharing: yes